mongodb/mongo-java-driver/docs/reference/content/getting-started/quick-tour.md

 to the database; you will only need one instance of class `MongoClient` even with multiple threads.

-The `MongoClient` class is designed to be thread safe and shared among threads.
-Typically you create only 1 instance for a given database cluster and use it across your application.

 {{% note class="important" %}}
-When creating many `MongoClient` instances:
+Typically you only create one `MongoClient` instance for a given database cluster and use it across your application.
+When creating multiple instances:

 -   All resource usage limits (max connections, etc) apply per `MongoClient` instance